Opportunities to join us

 Our apprenticeships cover a wide range of roles in areas such as:

-This is a great way to gain practical work experience of working in local government and see if it is the career for you.
-We offer a number of placements each summer, working within one of our departments.
+Our summer internship programme is a great way to gain practical experience of working in local government and see if it is the career for you.
+We offer a number of placements each summer, working within one of our service areas.

 You will work with us on a fixed term three-month contract and your placement will provide an opportunity to:-